emilbonnek/lmax-disruptor-example-project/README.md

 ![Sketch of the application structure](/sketch.png)

-This little app builds on [the lmax-disruptor user guide](https://lmax-exchange.github.io/disruptor/user-guide/index.html)
+This small application builds on [the lmax-disruptor user guide](https://lmax-exchange.github.io/disruptor/user-guide/index.html).